 Overdrawn accounts after 60 days

-If you don’t make arrangements to pay your debt, financial institutions may take action seeking payments for overdue payments, debts or overdraws.
+If you don’t make arrangements to pay your debt, financial institutions may take action seeking payments for overdrawn amounts or debts.
 After 60 days they could:

 - report your debt to a credit reporting body, which could affect your credit rating, or